Azure Power Global Limited (AZRE): Don't disregard this ominous signal

-Azure Power Global Limited (AZRE) is priced at $4.56 after the most recent trading session.
-At the very opening of the session, the stock price was $3.55 and reached a high price of $3.9361, prior to closing the session it reached the value of $3.59.
-The stock touched a low price of $3.52.Recently in News on August 29, 2022, Azure Power Global Limited Update.
+Let’s start up with the current stock price of Azure Power Global Limited (AZRE), which is $5.87 to be very precise.
+The Stock rose vividly during the last session to $6.19 after opening rate of $5.47 while the lowest price it went was recorded $5.46 before closing at $5.29.Recently in News on August 29, 2022, Azure Power Global Limited Update.
 Azure Power Global Limited (NYSE: AZRE) (“Azure” or the “Company”) today announced the appointment of Mr. Rupesh Agarwal as its Acting Chief Executive Officer (“CEO”).
 Mr. Agarwal takes over from Mr. Harsh Shah who has resigned as CEO with immediate effect.
 The Board will consider appointment of a new permanent CEO in due course.
 You can read further details here

 Azure Power Global Limited had a pretty Dodgy run when it comes to the market performance.
 The 1-year high price for the company’s stock is recorded $21.53 on 03/18/22, with the lowest value was $3.26 for the same time period, recorded on 09/01/22.